-The cost of compliance with reporting requirements В Qualititative information on the cost of compliance ... the cost drivers behind the reporting cost Qualitative questions on the cost to identify...
+The cost of compliance with reporting requirements В Qualitative information on the cost of compliance ... the cost drivers behind the reporting cost ... particularly costly reporting requirements of the ITS on Supervisory Reporting

-... the distribution of the cost across the phases of the reporting process (understand - prepare - submit) ... particularly costly reporting requirements of the ITS on Supervisory Reporting
+... the distribution of the cost across the phases of the reporting process (understand - prepare - submit)